 Being pregnant with Type 1 diabetes can be difficult.
 While many women with Type 1 diabetes can have healthy pregnancies, and healthy babies, being pregnant can require lots of careful planning and hard work.
 Four Type 1 mums share their experiences of being pregnant with us.

-Tamsin Williams, from Cornwall was diagnosed eight years ago with Type 1 diabetes eight years ago.
-Now 43 she is expecting her third child but it is her first pregnancy with the condition.
-When she was first diagnosed Tamsin admits she wasn’t very good at looking after herself, but since becoming pregnant she has worked much harder to manage her condition.
-“It has been challenging but becoming pregnant made me take better care of myself."
+Tamsin Williams, from Cornwall was diagnosed eight years ago with Type 1 diabetes.
+Now 43, she is expecting her third child but it is her first pregnancy with the condition.
+When she was first diagnosed Tamsin admits she wasn’t very good at looking after herself, but since becoming pregnant she has worked much harder to manage her diabetes.